Ingbert Robert Floyd

 • Provided hardware/software Technical Support and maintained multiplatform TCP/IP network of Windows and Linux machines, on a Windows 2000 server, including managing connectivity issues between buildings, naming conventions, installing new software, configuring clients, and setting up schedule tasks.

-• Maintained website and aided with upgrade to new version of the on-line store.
+• Maintained website and upgraded software to new version of the on-line store.

 Publications & Presentations